-Usually, there are a lot of debris in the fish tank.
-These debris comes from the uneaten fish food and other dust particles in the room.
+Usually, there is a lot of debris in the fish tank.
+This debris comes from the uneaten fish food and other dust particles in the room.
 Mechanical filtration removes this dust and debris from the aquarium water and makes it clean.
 Foam pads are the most common form of mechanical filtration filter media used in canister filters.

 Once the water is purified, the tank will contain clean, clear water.
 Having a clean and well-aerated tank will promote good health for your fish.